codeandclay/super8blog/_posts/2016-02-01-making-coffee-soup.markdown

 tags: ["caffenol", "coffee", "developing"]
 image:
 ---
 Martha Jurksaitis makes films on Super 8 and 16mm.
-She processes them by hand.
+She processes them by hand, using a variety of techniques.

 Still photographers may be familiar with [Caffenol](http://www.caffenol.org/).
 Consisting of baking soda, Vitamin C and instant coffee, it is an eco-friendly alternative to traditional developers.
 With the right technique and formula, the results can be surprising.